-To date, educator organized grower training programs have been held in 3 counties.
+Educators organized five grower training programs in 2017 and 2018.
 Two others were scheduled but canceled because of the low numbers signing up.
 We are working on some additional measures to reduce this problem as we continue to work with the educators on planning.
 Many of the educators that went through the training don’t have specific responsibilities for training growers – although they are interested in knowing more about it because the need is there and the county has no specific agriculture educator.
 So they may not know the growers, or know the best time to hold a meeting.
 For example, in Wyoming County, many of the high tunnel growers also hay and the date chosen happened to have good weather for haying.

 Of the 12 responses on the evaluation, 8 already owned some type of protected growing structure.
 Tomatoes and cucumbers were the most commonly produced vegetable but growers also produced lettuce, herbs, Asian greens and peppers.
 One grower already had an IPM plan, 6 use IPM but didn’t have a specific plan, 1 used IPM practices but didn’t know it was IPM and 2 said they don’t use IPM practices.
 Six indicated they had learned something new about IPM.
 Seven indicated that there are changes they will make in their production based on what they learned.
 Most common responses were improved organization and record keeping, using the IPM planning document to create a formal IPM plan, increasing the use of soil and water testing, and increasing scouting and identification of plant diseases.
 Ten would be interested in participating in a webinar series.